Will the Statutory Summary Suspension suspend my driver’s license?

 Without taking immediate action, your driver’s license will be suspended.

 A “Statutory Summary Suspension” is the automatic suspension of your Illinois Driver’s License.
 This loss of license occurs 46 days after an arrest for DUI.
 The loss of driving privileges is dependent on the facts of your case.
 However, the loss of driving privileges will be for a period between 6 months to 3 years.

 Is it possible to stop the suspension of your Illinois driver’s license?

 Yes.
 However, taking immediate action is necessary.
 The first step is to file a “Petition to Rescind the Statutory Summary Suspension.”
-This petition is a requests for a judge review if the license suspension is justified.
-Once this document is filed, the court has 30 days to provide you a hearing to review the evidence the officer has obtained on your case.
+This petition is a request for a judge review of whether the license suspension is justified.
+Once this document is filed, the court has 30 days to provide you with a hearing to review the evidence the officer has obtained on your case.

 Why would a court throw out the license suspension?

 If the judge does not throw out my driver’s license suspension, can I still drive?

 Yes, if you do lose your license you will be able to drive, however, you will need a BAIID Permit.

 What is a BAIID Permit?